black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 In the example above, 5 is the dividend, or the number to be divided, and 2 is the divisor, or the number to divide by.
 The result, 2.5, is called the quotient.

 Inside your while loop, create a variable named quotient and assign it the value of input divided by 2.

+# Step 26
+Like you saw in the last step, division can lead to a floating point number, or a number with a decimal point.
+The best way to handle this is to round down to the nearest whole number.

+Use the Math.floor() function to round down the quotient of input divided by 2 before it's assigned to quotient.